w3f/General-Grants-Program/grants/speculative/starlog.md

 ## Development Roadmap

+The goal of our roadmap is to develop and document a metadata chain for IPFS based on Substrate.
+The signed metadata will include a unique hash, a price, a timestamp, a license, information about the uploaded file itself as well as the location of the initial upload or pinning gateway.
+In addition to that, we will develop a basic interface for this runtime based on our project dweb.page.
+The overall project will take 12 weeks and include documentation, articles, and tutorials.

+Starlog is for us a pure research project.
+We currently don’t have any plans to monetize on the project itself.
+In the long-term, we plan to apply this technology in multiple healthcare related projects.
+We are open-minded regarding receiving the grant in a combination of fiat and DOTs.

 ### Phase 1 Preliminary research phase (4 weeks, parallel to phase 2):

-Summary: In this phase, we will focus on additional research regarding the runtime and the integration of the subscription-based system.
+Summary: In this phase, we will focus on the design and additional research of a metadata runtime and the implementation of this system based on Substrate.
 Potential questions are:
 *	How to optimize the storage of metadata to improve the loading as well as reduce the chain size (e.g., ERC-1155 or storing on IPFS)?
 *	How to deal with users uploading content illegally?
 *	How does a subscription-based system compare to existing solutions like token-curated registry for this use-case?
 *	How to trade and value ownership rights without generating just another token?
 *	How to implement a multi-signature/-owner system?

+Milestones:
+* Design: Medium article and whitepaper draft describing a distributed metadata system based on Substrate

 Funding: 6.000 $

-Milestones: Medium Idea article

 ### Phase 2 Development phase (10 weeks):

 Summary: We will further develop and test the existing open source runtime and use Dweb.page as a UI, which handles the subscription-based system according to the use-behavior.
+The goal is to create a fast and scalable runtime so that users can request metadata and availability information almost instantly.
+To archive this, we also investigate potential additional off-chain solutions.

+Milestones:

+* Implementation: We will create and test multiple Substrate modules that implement the described metadata system.
+Starlog will probably consist of three modules:
+  1. a metadata combination module, which contains and handles the IPFS hash, a metadata hash, a price, a license number, and a gateway,
+  1. an availability module, which stores and update the availability information of IPFS files, and
+  1. a module containing the actual metadata.
+This module might either be integrated off-chain or focus on reducing the required on-chain storage size.
+*	Interface: Dweb.page will be the interface for our runtime.
+Therefore, we need to write the necessary JavaScript code.
+We will try to structure the code in a way that it can easily be reused for other projects.
+*	Tutorials: We will write a tutorial that demonstrates how to integrate Substrate into an existing web project based on the @polkadot/api npm package.
+Furthermore, we will write a tutorial on how to write and test a Substrate runtime similar to our solution.
+The focus will be specifically on the aspects we encounter during the development process, which are missing in other tutorials.

 Funding: 18.000 $

-Milestones:
-*	Open source runtime
-*	Dweb.page integration
-*	Substrate runtime tutorial
-*	Tutorial on creating a JavaScript UI.

 ### Phase 3 Documentation phase (2 weeks):

 Summary: We will improve the documentation of the project, write a final medium article about our findings as well as potential next steps and other use-cases for the Substrate framework.

+Milestones:
+*	Documentation: We will use Read the Docs to create the documentation for the project.
+This will include a summary, a couple of tutorials and the specification of the project.
+*	Marketing: We will write a medium article, which discusses the potential next steps and other use-cases for the project.
+Additionally, we will share our work on different forums/networks (e.g., Reddit, Hacker News, Twitter, etc.).

 Funding: 4.000 $

-Milestones:
-*	Documentation
-*	Medium article including next steps

-Starlog is for us a pure research project.
-We currently don’t have any plans to monetize on the project itself.
-In the long-term, we plan to apply this technology in multiple healthcare related projects.
-We are open-minded regarding receiving the grant in a combination of fiat and DOTs.

 ## Licensing